-So you need a job and now you’re thinking about becoming a loan officer?
+So you need a job and you’re thinking about becoming a mortgage loan officer?

 But it can’t be that easy, could it?
 To make six figures without a high school diploma you would think you’d have to invent something or start your own business.
 But the prospect of being a loan officer has changed conventional thought, especially as the housing market shot off in recent years like a bottle rocket.

 So now as we lay in the wake of the housing bubble bust, are loan officers still making money?
-The answer is a resounding yes, but the numbers of loan officers have probably been cut in half, if not more in the past year or so.
+The answer is a resounding YES, but the number of loan officers has probably been cut in half, if not more in the past few years or so.

-And the quality of mortgage loans at the moment isn’t what is once was a few years ago.
-It seems most of the smart money already refinanced, or made purchases before values went up.
-And the only deals around at the moment are tricky and riddled with hurdles.
+At the same time, the quality (and quantity) of mortgage loans at the moment isn’t what is once was a few years ago.
+It seems most of the smart money already refinanced, or made home purchases before values went up.
+And many of the remaining deals are tricky and/or riddled with hurdles.

-But if a loan officer gets just one of those deals to go through, it often equates to a huge payday, sometimes as much as a year’s salary working a minimum wage job or a lower paying occupation.
+If a mortgage loan officer gets just one of those deals to go through, it often equates to a huge payday, sometimes as much as a year’s salary working a minimum wage job or a lower paying occupation.

 So that’s the incentive, big money.
 But there are a number of questions you need to ask yourself before setting out in the mortgage industry as a loan officer.

 First and foremost, it is not an easy job.
-Sure, a mortgage broker or bank may say it’s simple.
-And yes, you may not have to work very hard, or take part in any back-breaking work.
-But factor in the stress, the near misses, lost deals, and the wheel-spinning and it isn’t as favorable as they may make it out to be.
+Sure, a mortgage broker or bank may tell you that it’s simple.
+And yes, you may not have to work very hard in the traditional sense, or take part in any back-breaking work.
+But factor in the stress, the near misses, lost deals, the shots to your ego, and the wheel-spinning and it isn’t as effortless as they may make it out to be.

-You will lose deals, and you will waste a lot of time.
-You will have mental breakdowns as deals slip through your fingers, and brokers and agents scream at you as deadlines close in.
+You will lose deals and you will waste a lot of time.
+You will have mental breakdowns as deals slip through your fingers, and brokers and real estate agents scream at you as deadlines close in.

-But if you can handle it, being a loan officer can be quite lucrative, and quite easy if you get yourself organized.
+But if you can handle all that, being a loan officer can be quite lucrative, and quite easy if you get yourself organized and educated on mortgages.

 It’s not for everyone, and there is definitely a lot you need to learn before starting a career in mortgage.
 But once you get a taste of the money you may have trouble walking away, no matter how high the stress and quality of your life.

-A loan officer typically comes into work at 10am and works until 8pm.
-The time is structured to work around when companies are allowed to solicit consumers in their homes.
-The peak hours for sales calls take place in the early evening, between 6pm and 9pm.
+A loan officer may come into work in the late morning around 9 or 10am and work until 6-9pm.
+The time may be structured to work around when companies are allowed to solicit consumers in their homes.
+The traditional peak hours for sales calls take place in the early evening, between 6pm and 9pm.

 If you work for a broker, you will also need to work with third-party banks and lenders to secure financing.